lazpeng/etsuko/README.md

 and under the selected OpenGL version, and as such those modified shaders are available under the same license:
 * shaders/am gradient.frag.glsl
 * shaders/cloud gradient.frag.glsl

+This application bundles the Google Noto fonts in the assets directory, without any modification.
+Different fonts can be used instead by replacing the files inside that folder and replacing the correspoding setting inside config.c

+## Configuration

+~~many~~ Some options are available in the config.c file, and unfortunately it's not currently possible to save and retrieve them at runtime, so every instantiation uses the default values.
+Some of these options control the presence or not of certain features that some may consider undesirable, like the dynamic fill and pulse effect (which depends on the dynamic fill being enabled).
+In contrast to the runtime option of showing/hiding certain elements (e.g. the reading hints), setting some of these options to false will prevent the necessary data for their function from being computed and the resources for them allocated at all, which makes it impossible for it to be toggled during execution.
+It's essentially hard-disabling parts of the application.

+Although the same isn't true yet even for the config itself, these runtime toggles can have saved states in the future that live in a preferences file or the browser's local storage, and can have, e.g. the reading hints, hidden by default even though they're
+*enabled* in the config, so just hitting the shortcut will show them again.
+The flags in the config are meant to be unchangeable parameters for the runtime.